chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/blazor-server/dependency-injection.md

 # [Detect Transient Disposables in Blazor Server Apps](https://learn.microsoft.com/en-us/aspnet/core/blazor/fundamentals/dependency-injection?view=aspnetcore-7.0#detect-transient-disposables-in-blazor-server-apps)

-# How a Component Can Access Services from a Different DI Scope
+# how a component can access services from a different di scope
 If a component invokes an async method that executes code in a different DI scope, they do not have access to the DI container's services (like `IJSRuntime`).
 An example is `HttpClient` instances instantiated from `IHttpClientFactory`, which have their own DI scope.

 To resolve, create a class `BlazorServiceAccessor` that defines an AsyncLocal which stores the `IServiceProvider` for the current async context.
 An instance of this class can be acquired from within a different DI scope.